PriyanjaleeSilva/hello-world/README.md

 This is my first experience using GitHub.

 I'm a 1st year IT student of University Of Moratuwa, Sri Lanka.
-I wish to improve industrial IT knpwledge and learn industrial practices.
+I wish to improve industrial IT knowledge and learn industrial practices.